WojciechMatuszewski/programming-notes/aws-stuff.md

 So with **ECS you have to have EC2 instances running**.
 But with **Fargate you really only care about the containers themselves**.
 You can wave deploying ASG goodbye. **Fargate is basically container as a service, you only define tasks and that is it**.

+#### Security

+- with **awsvpc** network mode you can **attach security groups to ENIs**.

+* there is an **instance (ec2) role** that gives permissions to ECS agent to talk to ECS.
+This should be the first place where you look when ECS agents are not functioning correctly.

+- you can also **attach IAM role to a specific task definition - task role**.
+This basically is a role attached to a specific container.

+* you can also **attach task execution role**.
+This is the role **used by ECS itself to pull images, publish logs, basically do stuff in your behalf**.

 ### EKS

 - you can **pull images** from **various sources, not only ECR**